R44 (South Africa)

-An aerial photograph of the R44 with a view of the Kogel Bay Resort is located between Gordon’s Bay and Rooi Els in the foreground.
+An aerial photograph of the R44 with a view of the Kogel Bay Resort located between Gordon’s Bay and Rooi Els in the foreground.

 An aerial photograph of the R44.

 The R44 is a provincial route in Western Cape, South Africa that connects Piketberg with Kleinmond via Wellington, Stellenbosch, Somerset West and Strand.
 The coastal section between Kleinmond and Gordon's Bay is a very scenic ocean drive.
 The section between Gordon's Bay and Stellenbosch via Strand and Somerset West is a dual carriageway.
 The R44 is co-signed with the R46 between Gouda and Hermon in the Berg River valley.